opemily/alex-kerckhoff/README.md

 # Alex Kerckhoff Portfolio Site

-A musician portfolio site for Alex Kerckhoff written by Emily Oppenheimer.
+A musician portfolio site for Alex Kerckhoff built by Emily Oppenheimer.
 The site will hosted at [AlexKerckhoff.com](http://AlexKerckhoff.com)

 ## Technologies Used
 * HTML 5